DOS (DISK OPERATING SYTEM)

 SHIFT + HOME

-Select to beginning of current line from current cursor position.
+Select to beginning of current line

 SHIFT + END